ChrisDeFreitas/Electron-FolderView/readme.md

 Jun 1/2019

+Mainly bug fixes.
+Added "Folder Size" menu.
+Tried to display videos in the slideshow put ran into some issues with Photoswipe's zoom function.

 - ui.var.dblClickDelay: manually handling dlbclick events because the default click/dblclick events are triggered at the same time.
 For example, double-clicking an image will also trigger the click event, thereby launching the slideshow while the shell associated application is run.
 - grid: double-clicking an image will now open it in the shell associated application
 - slideshow: now only handles keyboard events with it's event.target.id (pswpMain); update for Photoswipe v4.1.3